openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 getEnabledOsAccountConstraints(localId: number): Promise&lt;Array&lt;string&gt;&gt;

-Obtains all the enabled constraints of an OS account.
+Obtains all the enabled constraints of a system account.
 This API uses a promise to return the result.

 **System API**: This is a system API.